my-language-skills/extensions-for-pressbook/README.md

 * **ADDITIONS**
    * EFP Customization settings section and setting field added to site level for this plugin added. (to the "platform" created in previous version).
    * Metabox in post edit which contains input field where we can add new pb_is_based_on URL for currently opened post.
+   * 'Settings saved' information bar have been added to inform user settings have been updated sucessfully.

 * **LIST OF FILE REVISED**
    * ADDED post-metabox-pb_is_based_on.php